 A few steps to tranquillity

-How author and journalist Kassia St Clair is led down the garden path.
+Author and journalist Kassia St Clair is led down the garden path.

-Text: Phil Kenny
+Written by Phil Kenny

 Children’s author Roald Dahl wrote many of his popular stories in his garden shed in Buckinghamshire.
 Dylan Thomas penned poetry in a tiny timber hut perched on a cliff above the Welsh Carmarthenshire coastline.
 Over a period of 20 years, playwright George Bernard-Shaw retreated to his shed in St Albans.
 Similarly, Virginia Woolf chose to write novels from her potting shed in Sussex, while author Philip Pullman created the entire ‘His Dark Materials’ trilogy from his shed in Oxford.
 The list of notable British writers, who have sought the escape and solitude offered by the humble garden shed, goes on.